doeixd/effectively/README.md

 A lightweight, type-safe effect system for TypeScript inspired by algebraic effects, featuring built-in concurrency primitives and error handling.

 ## Overview
 Effectively separates effects (what you want to do) from their implementation (how you want to do it).
 It includes priority-based scheduling, error handling, and concurrency primitives like retries and rate limiting.
+Aiming to be useful, and easy to understand.

 ## Features
 - 🎯 Type-safe effect definitions and handlers